dthain/distsys-fa21/project.md

 failure modes such as server crashes, network outages, full disks.
 Evaluate the throughput of your system on a large amount of data.

-**Distributed Game-Playing Engine** - Pick a common board game  -- Chess, Othello, Go, etc -- that has many configurations and is thus computationally difficult for a computer to play effectively.
+**Distributed Board Game Engine** - Pick a common board game  -- Chess, Othello, Go, etc -- that has many configurations and is thus computationally difficult for a computer to play effectively.
 Take an existing solver for this game that works on a single node, and build a distributed system that can run it on multiple nodes at the same time, playing against a human user.